SomeWeekendReading/someweekendreading.github.io/_posts/2021-06-29-today-i-got-shot-a-third-time.md

 ## Expected side effects

 The usual: sore arm, fatigue, headache, body ache, and so on.
 It goes away in 1-3 days, so nothing to worry about.
-It's a little more severe than a reaction to a flu shot.
+It's a little more severe than a reaction to a flu shot, but way, _way_ less severe than shingles.

 The Weekend Editrix took a couple days off to lie on the couch with her iPad when she got hers earlier this year.
 I may do that.  _Happily._